Signup

 Cultural & Economic Significance:

 Whale Sharks hold cultural importance in several countries.
-In the Philippines, they are revered and often referred to as “butanding.”
+In the Philippines, they are revered and a Whale Shark is often referred to as a “butanding.”

 Ecotourism centred on Whale Shark encounters has become a popular and profitable activity in regions like Mexico and the Maldives, further raising awareness about their conservation needs.